-ADEC has distinguished itself as a provide of high quality IDD services in residential and day services.
+ADEC has distinguished itself as a provide of high quality IDD services in residential, day services, employment and therapies.
 As regarded experts, the reach from families to increase geographic and community based services continues to rise as population base in our area increases.